Determining the Scope & Message of the Project

 Scheduling and Coordination

-- Production – UVA Health System has a list of approved external video vendors.
-We also have internal videographers that can to shoot and edit video.
+- Production – UVA Health has a list of approved external video vendors.
 Budget, desired quality, intended audience and final use should influence production.
 Be sure to include the production team in the planning.
 Work with them to determine timing and needed equipment.

 - Talent – Who will be in the video?
 Scheduling may be difficult, so start early.
 When scheduling talent, make sure to describe the scope of the project, let them on what to expect, and if they will be scripted or interviewed.
 Have ALL persons who appear on camera sign a release form.